What does flying look like right now? 6 travelers share their experiences.

 Air travel is in flux.
-At the beginning of the pandemic, photos of nearly empty planes y planes circulated as the Transportation Security Administration hit record-low passenger numbers in the spring.
+At the beginning of the pandemic, photos of nearly empty planes circulated as the Transportation Security Administration hit record-low passenger numbers in the spring.
 By summer, flights were going viral for the opposite reason: They were so packed that one even inspired a U.S. senator to propose a bill to ban airlines from booking middle seats during the pandemic.

 Now that airlines are adding flights back into their schedules and more travelers are flying, what is actually happening on planes?